 The Model 5402 can be powered by 100-240 V, 50/60 Hz mains or a source of 12 volts DC.
 Both can be simultaneously connected to provide redundant operation.
 The lightweight enclosure mounts in one space (1U) of a 19-inch equipment rack.
 Industry-standard connectors are used for Ethernet, GNSS antenna, DC power, and AC mains interconnections.
 Updating the Model 5402's operating software can be easily performed using a USB flash drive.

 Applications for the Model 5402 include broadcast and post-production facilities, college and university audio networks, arenas, stadiums, corporate installations, and virtually any application where substantial numbers of Dante-compatible devices are utilized.
 The Model 5402 will serve as a stable and consistent Leader clock for the entire Dante "network."
 And, as expected, the Model 5402 is compatible with all Dante devices, no matter what their function or whom their manufacturer.
 Applications that utilize devices compatible with AES67 will also benefit from the Model 5402's resources.
-With its ability to "lock" to a satellite-based time standard, multiple Model 5402 units can be deployed literally "around the world" and maintain synchronized PTP performance.

 Why a Dedicated Dante Leader Clock?